isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 -  ``max-response-delay`` - specifies a duration in milliseconds since the last successful communication with the partner, after which the server assumes that communication with the partner is interrupted.
-   This duration should be greater than the ``heartbeat-delay``; usually it is greater than multiple ``heartbeat-delay`` values.
+   This duration should be greater than the ``heartbeat-delay``; typically it should be a multiple of ``heartbeat-delay``.
    When the server detects that communication is interrupted, it may transition to the ``partner-down`` state (when ``max-unacked-clients`` is 0) or trigger the failure-detection procedure using the values of the two parameters below.
 The default